 The Kerala-style temple architecture

-The temple is believed to have been constructed in the 8th or 9th century CE (Current Era) and is one of the oldest temples in Kerala.
-According to Sthalapurana, it is said that Parasurama, the 6th avatar of Sri Maha Vishnu, has installed the Siva Lingam at this temple after reclaiming the land of Kerala from the sea.It has also connection with Jagadguru Sri Adi Sankaracharya, a great Hindu philospher who believed / preached Advaita philosophy.
-His father Sivaguru and mother Aryamba worshipped Sri Vadakkunathan and were blessed with a son (Adi Sankara).
+The temple is believed to have been constructed in the 8th or 9th century CE (Current Era) and it is believed that Parasurama has installed the Siva Lingam in this temple after reclaiming the land of Kerala from the sea.Jagadguru Sri Adi Sankaracharya's father Sivaguru and mother Aryamba worshipped Sri Vadakkunathan and were blessed with a son (Adi Sankara).
 Hence this temple is considered very revered.
 The temple reflects the rich cultural heritage and architectural tradition of Kerala.
+Adi Shankaracharya is a great Hindu philospher who believed / preached Advaita philosophy.

 Reflections from our visit to the temple